vmartinez-MED-Endava/DictionaryExercise/README.md

 * Multiple exceptions were included for limiting the forbidden states : EmptyInputParameterException, IncorrectInputParameter and OutOFMemoryException.

-### SubString Engine
+### SubString Engine - First Method - Divide and Conquer Approach
-The task for obtaining String subsets based on an *Original String* was attacked following a Divide & Conquer approach : All the different combinations were obtaining inferring a tree scheme.
+The first method for obtaining String subsets based on an *Original String* was attacked following a Divide & Conquer approach : All the different combinations were obtaining inferring a tree scheme.
 This approach is contained in the String Manager and saved us Memory resources as we avoid the O(n) = n^2 and implemented a n*log(n).